folio-org/folio-install/single-server.md

 ```
 ### Sidebar: install edge modules for platform-complete

-If you are instlaling platform-complete, you may chose to also install implement edge APIs.
-Edge APIs for Folio are designed to allow external systems to integrate with Folio.
-These are distinct from the internal APIs used by Folio and implemented though Okapi.
-It is not recommended that external systems integrate directly with Folio/Okapi APIs.
+If you are installing platform-complete, you may chose to also install implement edge APIs.
+Edge APIs for FOLIO are designed to allow external systems to integrate with FOLIO.
+These are distinct from the internal APIs used by FOLIO and implemented though Okapi.
+It is not recommended that external systems integrate directly with FOLIO/Okapi APIs.

 1. Gather information

     Begin by collecting information about the edge module you are installing.
 In this example, we'll install edge-oai-pmh.
 Collect information on your own environment following the example below:

     | Variable | Example Value | Notes |